web-auth/doc/webauthn-in-a-nutshell/authenticators.md

 # Authenticators

-An Authenticator s a cryptographic entity used generate a public key credential and registered by a Relaying Party \(i.e. an application\).
+An Authenticator is a cryptographic entity used to generate a public key credential and registered by a Relaying Party \(i.e. an application\).
 This public key is used to authenticate by potentially verifying a user in the form of an authentication assertion and other data.

 Authenticators may have additional features such as PIN code or biometric sensors \(fingerprint, facial recognition…\) that offer user verification.